MathieuLoutre/grunt-aws-s3/README.md

 - `progressBar`: will display a progress bar with current/total count and completion eta
 - `none`: will suppress all display of progress

+### gzip

+This task doesn't compress anything for you.
+The `grunt-contrib-compress` task is here for that and is much more suitable.
+However, uploading gzip files is annoying because you need to set `ContenType` and `ContentEncoding` correctly for each of the compressed files.
+As of version `0.12.0`, this plugin will try to guess if a file needs to have their `ContenType` and `ContentEncoding` changed relying on a convention rather than configuration (inspired by [hapi](https://github.com/hapijs/hapi/blob/master/API.md#built-in-handlers)).

+The convention is that a gzipped file must have `.gz` in its extension as well as its original extension (e.g. `.css`, `.js`) like so: `build.js.gz`.
+In this case the plugin will apply the `ContenType` from `build.js` to `build.js.gz` and set the `ContentEncoding` to `gzip`.

+If for some reason you're not following this convention (e.g. you're naming your files `build.gz`), you can force the ContentType through the `mime` option of the plugin which still has priority.
+Provided the extension is still `.gz`, the `ContentType` will be set for you.

 ### Actions